 Lesion area was digitally measured using the EBImage and CRImage packages (Pau, Fuchs et al. 2010, Failmezger, Yuan et al. 2012) in the R statistical environment (R Development Core Team 2008), as previously described (Corwin, Copeland et al. 2016, Corwin, Subedy et al. 2016).
 Leaflets were identified as objects with green hue, and lesions were identified as low-saturation objects within leaves.
 Images masks were generated for both the leaf and lesion, then manually refined by a technician to ensure accurate object calling.
-The area of these leaves and lesions were then automatically measured as pixels per lesion and converted to area using a 1 cm reference within each image.
+The areas of these leaves and lesions were then automatically measured as pixels per lesion and converted to area using a 1 cm reference within each image.

 Data analysis

-We analyzed lesion areas using general linear models for the full experiment to determine the contributions of plant and pathogen genotype(R lme4 package; (Bates, Maechler et al. 2015))Two of our 97 isolates that did not have replication across 2 experiments were dropped at this stage of analysis.
+We analyzed lesion areas using general linear models for the full experiment to determine the contributions of plant and pathogen genotype(R lme4 package; (Bates, Maechler et al. 2015)).
+Two of our 97 isolates that did not have replication across 2 experiments were dropped at this stage of analysis.
 We used the following linear models throughout our analyses.

 Main mixed-effect model of lesion size variation